-The decision-making procedures within the company for the company's Board and CEO relating to investment activities stipulate that all acquisitions of, and add-on investments in, companies that are to be included among Ratos's holdings must be submitted to the Board for decision.
+among Ratos's holdings must be submitted to the Board for decision.
 This also applies to the sale, wholly or partly, of a holding.
 Guarantees or pledging of other collateral from Ratos is decided by the Board.
 Ratos has a principle not to provide security for loans since the 1890s.
-The Board is kept informed on an ongoing basis about the development of operations through a regular CEO's letter.
+The Board's year follows an approved agenda.
 Information material and material on which decisions are to be made at board meetings are normally sent out approximately one week prior to each meeting.
 An evaluation of all the holdings is performed every year in which an analysis of holding strategy, results and forecasts for the coming year are presented.
 These evaluations are presented to the Board by the person responsible for the holding.
 The Board is also given an annual evaluation of all functions and adopts policy documents annually.

-Work of the Board in 2010
+Work of the Board in 2012

-During 2010, 21 minuted board meetings were held - seven ordinary meetings, one statutory meeting, nine extra board meetings and four per capsulam meetings.
-Board meetings have a recurrent structure with the following key items:
+During 2012, 16 minuted board meetings were held: seven ordinary meetings, including one statutory meeting, and nine extra board meetings.
+Board meetings have a recurrent structure with the key items as illustrated below.